z4l1nux/AISVSwise/1.0/en/Categories.md

 | **Multi-modal input sanitization** | Apply appropriate sanitization for each modality type. | ML05.003 Prompt Injection |
 | **Modal coordination integrity** | Ensure that information between modalities remains consistent and can't be manipulated. | ML04.003 Data Manipulation |
 | **Modal privilege separation** | Apply different security controls based on modality risk levels. | ML03.004 Data Access |

----

-### Next steps for reviewers

-1. **Scope accuracy** – Does each category cover the right threat surfaces?
-2. **Clarity & granularity** – Are the descriptions and bullets detailed enough to drive concrete requirements?
-3. **Overlap & gaps** – Where can we consolidate or expand?
-4. **Terminology** – Any jargon needing definitions or refinement?

-Please leave inline comments, propose rewrites, or suggest additional focus areas.
-Your feedback will shape the next iteration of AISVS!